Mounir-Bennacer/Mounir-Bennacer/README.md

 I'm a self taught developer who is passionate about learning more and more.
 Some technologies I enjoy working with include Laravel, Python, Jamstack (JavaScript, APIs + Markup).

 - 🔭 I’m currently working on ...
 [My Portfolio](https://github.com/Mounir-Bennacer/my-portfolio)
 - 🌱 I’m currently learning ...
-Cyber Security and Vue.js
+Cyber Security and Golang
 - 👯 I’m looking to collaborate on ...
 Bug Bounties
 - 🤔 I’m looking for help with ...
-AWS & Docker
+AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/MounirBENNACER1)